The Berkeley Well-Being Institute

 Getting exercise and going outdoors have been shown to improve well-being.
 Exercise increases parasympathetic activity over time.
 Plus, nature is a great relaxation booster.
 So get outside and run around a bit.

 Adult coloring books have been shown to reducing anxiety, as long as they are sufficiently complex [13].
-So if you’re looking for a creative way to relax, try coloring in geometric designs.
+So if you’re looking for a creative way to relax, try coloring for calmness.

 Being self-compassionate and attentive to your positive qualities can help you stay centered in yourself and may help you relax.
 Besides, all being hard on yourself does is cause extra stress.
 So give yourself a break and help yourself relax more easily.